AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 - The MS learn video on Machine Learning is a good place to start.
 It'll give you a basic understanding of what Machine Learning is so you can understand the concepts discussed in this video a little better.
 We recommend reading through it beforehand. https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/

 #### Extra Resources
 - General Data Analysis information: https://github.com/wesm/pydata-book
 - This Pandas cheat sheet is good to have by: https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf

 - If you want to go deeper and then this Full course on Machine Learning by Stanford university might come handy.
 You could find it here- https://www.youtube.com/watch?v=PPLop4L2eGk&list=PLLssT5z_DsK-h9vYZkQkYNWcItqhlRJLN

+## Assessment:
+To complete AI & Advanced Analytics bootcamp, you are required to compete this assessment.
+You can complete this assignment using either using **Low/No code Approach** or **Coding Approach**.

+### Low/No code Approach:
+#### Part-1
+If you're using Azure Machine Learning Studio then first read this [short guide](https://docs.microsoft.com/en-us/azure/machine-learning/studio/what-is-ml-studio).
+And then complete this [tutorial](https://docs.microsoft.com/en-us/azure/machine-learning/studio/create-experiment).

+#### Part-2
+Complete one project from the ideas mentioned in [Project section](https://github.com/AUMSA/2020-MSA-content/tree/master/AI%20%26%20Advanced%20Analytics#project) or of your choice using Azure Machine Learning Studio.

+> Please follow the project completion guidelines in [Project section](https://github.com/AUMSA/2020-MSA-content/tree/master/AI%20%26%20Advanced%20Analytics#project) and the submission guidelines in Submission section.

+### Coding Approach:
+#### Part-1
+If you want to code your own project then complete this [Microsoft Learn Module](https://docs.microsoft.com/en-gb/learn/paths/intro-to-ml-with-python/).

+#### Part-2
+Complete one project from the ideas mentioned in [Project section](https://github.com/AUMSA/2020-MSA-content/tree/master/AI%20%26%20Advanced%20Analytics#project) or of your choice using Azure Notebooks or similar tools.

+> Please follow the project completion guidelines in [Project section](https://github.com/AUMSA/2020-MSA-content/tree/master/AI%20%26%20Advanced%20Analytics#project) and the submission guidelines in Submission section.

-## Project
+### Project

-To consolidate your learning from this bootcamp we suggest completing a projects.
-Apart form learning purposes, you can also share this project in your CV/resume and it might be useful in your future job search.
+To consolidate your learning from this bootcamp, you are required to complete a project.
+Apart from learning purposes, you can also share this project in your CV/resume and it might be useful in your future job search.
-The projects are also mandatory and part of this bootcamp's assessment.
-You must complete the project with the following guidelines:
+The projects are mandatory and part of this bootcamp's assessment.
+You **must** complete the project with the following guidelines:

-- You have to upload and maintain a GitHub repo for your project
+- You have to upload and maintain a GitHub repository for your project
-- Your project must not have only one commit.
+- Your project **must not** have only one commit.
 We need to check commit history to ensure the validity of the project
-- If it's a code file, it must have comments to explain the major steps in your code
+- If it's a code file, it **must** have comments to explain the major steps in your code
 - Add a README.md file explaining your project idea.

 Here's a list of cool projects ideas to inspire you: